The Personal MBA

 2 Book Summary: The Personal MBA by Josh Kaufman

 The Personal MBA argues that you don’t need an expensive business degree to master the art of business.
 Instead, by understanding a core set of foundational concepts - or “mental models” - you can learn everything you need to know to build and improve any business.
-The book deconstructs business into its five essential, interdependent parts.

 The Five Parts of Every Business